umousesonic/zinc/README.md

 - PyQt5
 - Requests
 ### Installation process
-Clone the resporitry to your computer and the server.
+Clone the whole resporitry to your computer and the server.

+## Contributers
+- umousesonic

-# Credits
+## Credits
 - Flask
 - Flask_wtf
 - PyQt5